get-bridge/translation-sync/README.md

 ### Inputs

-Note: the NODE_AUTH_TOKEN environemnt variable must be present otherwise authorization with the `@get-bridge` registry will fail.
+Note: the NODE_AUTH_TOKEN environment variable must be present, otherwise authorization with the `@get-bridge` registry will fail.

 - `config`: *Optional* – default: `translation-sync.json`
   The path to the JSON-formatted configuration file.
-See `@get-bridge/sync-format-message-translations`'s own documentation for details.
+See `sync-format-message-translations`'s [own documentation](https://github.com/get-bridge/sync-format-message-translations) for details.

 The following inputs can be used as `step.with` keys or via the corresponding environment variable.
 The `steps.with` values will take precidence over equivalent environment variables.